 However, fair play to Reading Council for actually putting something on when so many other events were cancelling.

-Trading has been a bit limited due to the ongoing lockdown situation but there's still a reasonable amount going on, about 130 hours worth in six months .
-Produce, crafts and repair items have been delivered by people on exercise walks, or moved between Bracknell and Reading by key workers who are making the journey already.
-We're still not able to do in person meetings but we've had some very good talks over Zoom.
+At the start of the year trading was a bit limited due to the ongoing lockdown situation but there was still a reasonable amount going on, about 130 hours worth in six months.
+Produce, crafts and repair items were delivered by people on exercise walks, or moved between Bracknell and Reading by key workers who are making the journey already.
+We weren't able to do in person meetings but had some very good talks over Zoom.